Become Part of the Family

 Frequently Asked Questions

 Each family must first apply for the program.
-The application consists of a written portion that tests for basic English language understanding (greetings, basic verbs, etc.), and confirms their citizenship, legal status, and local address.
+The application consists of a written portion that confirms their citizenship, legal status, and local address.
+Additionally, the written exam tests for basic English language understanding (greetings, names, basic verbs, etc.).
 We also conduct an evaluation of their home and confirm they have working hot/cold water, laundry services, functioning electricity, and a warm environment for students.

 Once allowed in the program, we provide families with written guidelines so everything runs smoothly with our students.
 Once a student departs, we receive written and verbal feedback from students on the quality of their experience.
 Yearly, we conduct a re-evaluation to confirm home upkeep and satisfactory facilities.

-If for any reason you feel uncomfortable with your homestay family, please do not hesitate to let us know– we will be glad to help.
-We aim to place students with suitable families; however, because each student is different in personality, tastes, and habits, things might not work out as planned.
-In rare cases, families can face tough situations like sickness in the family or issues at work, which might affect their ability to host you sufficiently.
+If for any reason you feel uncomfortable with your homestay family please do not hesitate to let us know and we will be glad to help.
+We aim to place students with suitable families however, because each student is different in personality, tastes, and habits, things might not work out as planned.
+In rare cases, families can face tough situations like sickness in the family or issues at work which might affect their ability to host you sufficiently.

 Sign up Today